jamalben22/StadiumPort-Website-Final-Version/src/pages/cities/dallas/ENHANCEMENT_DOCS_FULL.md

-# StadiumPort Dallas Page Enhancement Documentation
+# Stadiumport Dallas Page Enhancement Documentation

 ## 1. Enhancement Key
 *A guide to the structural and visual additions made to the page.*